djoos-cookbooks/newrelic/README.md

 ## Cookbooks:

-This cookbook has dependencies on the following cookbooks:
+This cookbook has recommends on the following cookbooks:

 * php
 * python::pip
 * ms_dotnet4

+Depending on your environment, these recommended cookbooks are actual dependencies (depends):
+* Installing the PHP agent?
+You'll need the php cookbook to be available.
+* Installing the Python agent?
+You'll need the python cookbook to be available.
+* Installing the DotNet agent?
+You'll need the ms_dotnet4 cookbook to be available.

 ## Platforms: